 Cows are Masters of Not Giving a F*ck

 But yes, you will walk with cows, even in metro cities like Delhi.
-In the nice parts of the city, of course they are not common (we don’t have them in our neighborhood for example, and ours was a token student/middle class family neighborhood).
+In the nice parts of the city, of course they are absolutely not present that you’ll wonder where the fuss came from.
 They will most likely be present in conservative and underdeveloped areas.
+In Old Delhi and East Delhi, expect all of them animals.

 2. Vegetarianism = just no meat in the dish; Seafood and egg are vegetarian